 Technically not a sequel, according to director Quentin Tarantino, but since Miramax released the film in two parts, and since the studio is still profiting off selling two films, we’ll give it that designation here.

-Like most of Tarantino’s work, the movie still plays amazingly well.
+Like most of Tarantino’s best movies, Vol. 2 still plays amazingly well.
 Six years passed between Jackie Brown (1997) and Kill Bill, and Tarantino obviously learned a great deal in whatever self-styled directing school he put himself through.
-The saga remains a treat for filmmakers and cineasts.
+The saga remains a treat for filmmakers and cineastes.

 BEST MOVIE SEQUELS OF ALL TIME